 Step 1: pick your rose

-Ideally use a white rose for this DIY venture.
-If white is not available, go for a light coloured rose such as pale pink.
+Ideally use a white rose.
+If white is not available, go for a light coloured rose such as pale pink, yellow or cream.
 As well as the original colour having an effect on the final product, so will the stage the flower is in, as it affects how fast or slow the dye takes to the flower.
 Tip: If the rose is at or near blooming stage it will take the colour more readily.

 Step 2: cut the stem